-Now that you have setup everything for experience the next frontier of gaming i.e. Virtual Reality.
-You should do some research for games as well as virtual reality is still just in its initial stage, so we can safely say there is a lot to learn .
+Now that you have set up everything for experience the next frontier of gaming i.e. Virtual Reality.
+You should do some research for games as well as virtual reality is still just in its initial stage, so we can safely say there is a lot to learn.
 You can read about the best VR games being released in 2016 as well.
 As more and more people use the headsets, we learn more tricks and tips about each of the platforms.
-There aren’t a lot known at present time but here are the few tips and general tricks we would like to pass along:
+There isn’t a lot known at present time but here are the few tips and general tricks we would like to pass along:

 - Add a patterned tactile surface to crucial buttons on your gaming keyboard or controller.
 This will let you know if your hands are in the right position, without having to take off your VR headset.

 - It is important to stay organized.
 Like we discussed above in how to prepare your room for virtual reality, there will be a lot of cables and other VR components accompanying whatever headset you choose.
 That, along with all of the loose components and cables that come with building a PC means that you will have a lot to organize.
 Try to keep all of your cables managed to avoid tripping and get obstacles out of the way when gaming.

 - Keeping your VR headset clean is also very important regardless of which VR platform you have chosen.
 Sweat and oil from your hair will accumulate on the headset over time.
 Be sure to periodically wipe everything down to keep the “The Future of Gaming” hygienic.

-Experiencing the virtual reality in its fullest is much expensive in terms of headsets and compatible PC.
-But if you have decided to dive into the complete new world of VR, we hope this guide will help you design your first virtual reality ready PC yourslef.
+Experiencing virtual reality to its fullest is much expensive in terms of headsets and compatible PC.
+But if you have decided to dive into the completely new world of VR, we hope this guide will help you design your first virtual Reality-ready PC yourself.

-Do you want us to add something in the guide, do tell us and if you liked the guide do not forget to share it on Facebook and Twitter.
+Do you want us to add something to the guide, do tell us, and if you liked the guide do not forget to share it on Facebook and Twitter.